-- 1. Continue to track expenses.
+- 1. Continue to work on your expense tracker and budget assignment.
 Saving receipts or using bank statements can help students remember how they spent their money.
-Students can use a mobile app, pen and paper or the Expense Tracking and Budgeting spreadsheet to track their expenses.
-Students should submit their expense tracker using this form no later than week 10 to earn \$20 towards their scholarship.
-All methods are acceptable for submission. - 2.
-Students should review their personal monthly budget and make sure they are staying within their spending limits.
-Students can use the first tab in the Expense Tracking and Budgeting or a mobile app, pen and paper, or any other method that works for them.
-Students should submit their monthly budget using this form no later than week 10 to earn \$20 towards their scholarship.
-All methods are acceptable for submission. - 3.
-Students should prepare to meet with their One-on-One Coach next week.
-If they are absent from school that day, it is their responsibility to set up a time to connect with their Coach by phone or video conferencing before the next group lesson.
-Please note, in person check-ins are our preferred method.
-Remember, each check-in is worth \$25 towards students' scholarship.
-Students should prepared to discuss the following: - a.
+Students should submit their assignment using this form in week 11 to earn \$20 towards their participation incentive. - 2.
+Students should prepare to meet with their One-on-one Coach next week.
+If they are absent from school that day, they need to set up a time to connect with their Coach by phone or video conferencing before the next group lesson to earn an incentive.
+Please note, that in-person check-ins are our preferred method.
+Remember, each check-in is worth \$20 towards students' participation incentive.
+Students should prepared to discuss the following:

+- a.
 Any questions or issues they are currently experiencing. - b.
-Financial goals. - c.
-Expense tracker and monthly budget. - d.
-Money Path results - 4.
-Students should submit the parent/guardian consent, enrollment form and direct deposit form if they haven't already.
+Financial goals and expense tracker and budget assignment. - c.
+Money Path results - 3.
+Students should submit the parent/guardian consent, enrollment form, and direct deposit form if they haven't already.